-Description and Location of Property (Name of Project Sponsor) proposes to purchase land and improvements on (Legal Description of Property) from owner at (Address of Landowner) Purpose of Purchase intends to use the parcel for construction of (Name of Project) .
-Improvements tting and improvements, buildings, etc., on the prop erty.)
-Declaration of Offer raiser and an appraisal review by a certified review offer in the amount of \$ (Appraised Value) arket value of the property and does not include an project for which it is being acquired.
-It reflects no re - e under the Uniform Relocation Assistance and Rea Property Acquisition Policies Act of 1970, as amended.
-Definition of Fair Market Value estimated in terms of money which the property wo time in which to find a purchaser buying with know rledge of all the uses and purposes for which it is adapted and for which it is capable of being used."
-Appraisal Techniques and atomica the fair market value of this was set The following techniques were utilized t to determine the fair market value of this property.
+Description and Location of Property (Name of Project Sponsor) proposes to purchase land and improvements on (Legal Description of Property) from owner at (Address of Landowner) .
+Purpose of Purchase intends to use the parcel for construction of (Name of Project) · Improvements (Provide a description of the physical set tting and improvements, buildings, etc., on the prop nerty) (Frovide a description of the physical set tung and improvements, bandings, etc., on the prop Jerty.)
+Declaration of Offer raiser and an appraisal review by a certified review appraiser, (Name of offer in the amount of \$(Appraised Value) arket value of the property and does not include a · · · • project for which it is being acquired.
+It reflects no r e under the Uniform Relocation Assistance and Rea Act of 1970, as amended. e dider the official relocation Assistance and rea in Property Acquisition Policies , - 6 Definition of Fair Market Value estimated in terms of money which the property wo ould bring if avpaced for cale in time in which to find a purchaser buying with know purposes for which it is adapted and for · · · · · · · · · · · · · · · · · · · Approical Tachniques Appraisal Techniques The following techniques were utilized t to determine the fair market value of this property. is determine the fair market value of this property.